Eastern Gateway Building

 The project will be progressed by means of a reserved matters submission under the 2015 outline planning permission.
 The Surface Water Drainage Strategy utilises the capacity of the adjacent Ripley Springs attenuation pond.
 The university has appointed engineering consultants to investigate the enhanced storm water capacity the result of clearing out the existing pond and undertaking repairs to the existing headwall.
 These works are anticipated to be completed by the opening of the Eastern Gateway Building (subject to appropriate planning approval forthcoming).

-It is anticipated that a reserved matters submission will be made in January 2020.
+It is anticipated that a reserved matters planning application (in accordance with the outline planning permission of April 2015) will be made in March 2020.

 Link with other Estate projects and plans